jonasesoft/MedAppointment/README.md

 ### Non-Functional Requirements

-- **Applicaton Developed using Spring** : The Application is using Spring Framework for run and Docker for using postgres images.

 - **Data Persistence in Postgres**: Data is persisted in a PostgreSQL database, ensuring data reliability and integrity.

 - **Migration Management with Flyway**: Flyway is used to manage database migrations, making database schema updates and changes a straightforward task.

-- **Dependency Management with Maven**: Maven is used to manage dependencies and the project's structure, making it easy to build and deploy.

 ### Bussiness-Rules
 - CPF needs be unique.